busser/murmur/README.md

 Whisper supports fetching secrets from the following providers.

+### Scaleway Secret Manager

+Whisper will fetch secrets from Scaleway Secret Manager for all environment variables that start with `scwsm:`.
+What follows the prefix should reference a secret.

+Here are some examples:

+- `scwsm:secret-sauce` references the latest value of the secret in the default region named `secret-sauce`.
+- `scwsm:fr-par/secret-sauce` references the latest value of the secret in the `fr-par` region named `secret-sauce`.
+- `scwsm:fr-par/3f34b83f-47a6-4344-bcd4-b63721481cd3` references the latest value
+  of the secret in the `fr-par` region ID'd by `3f34b83f-47a6-4344-bcd4-b63721481cd3`.
+- `scwsm:secret-sauce#123` references version `123` of the secret in the default region named `secret-sauce`.
+- `scwsm:fr-par/secret-sauce#123` references version `123` of the secret in the `fr-par` region named `secret-sauce`.

 ### Azure Key Vault

 Whisper will fetch secrets from Azure Key Vault for all environment variables